JaapSuter/jaapsuter.github.com/lab.markdown

 implicit 'single' and "double" quotes with their literal &lsquo;single&rsquo; and &ldquo;double&rdquo; entity counterpart.
 These words are *emphasized* and **strong** as processed by [Markdown](http://daringfireball.net/projects/markdown/).
 Water is H2O and
 <span class="math"><i>e</i><sup><i>i</i>&pi;</sup>&nbsp;+&nbsp;1&nbsp;=&nbsp;0</span>, verifying sub- and superscript, as well
 as the en&#8209;dash, the (non&#8209;breaking) hyphen, and the minus sign.

+The following numbers should consist of old-style proportional figures: 1018, 1997, 2012, whereas these are tabular and lining: <span class="tnum-lnum">1018, 1997, 2012</span>.
-Here's some old-style numbers: 1018, 1997, 2012.
-And HTML5 would mark up TLA and HMLAA -- such as WYSIWYG and IOTD -- using the `abbr` element, which [itself](http://en.wikipedia.org/wiki/Use-mention_distinction "Use Mention Distinction") should be wrapped in `code`, ad infinitum.
+And using HTML5 we mark up TLAS and HMLAAS -- such as WYSIWYG and IOTD -- using the `abbr` element, which [itself](http://en.wikipedia.org/wiki/Use-mention_distinction "Use Mention Distinction") should be wrapped in `code`, ad infinitum.
 Or stack overflow, take your pick.

+Abbreviations in the previous paragraph (and elsewhere) should be set in smallcaps -- slightly larger than the underlying petite caps, which match the body x-height -- and with slightly increased tracking.
+Note furthermore that smallcap has its own figures, rather than relying on the common oldstyle fallback.
+And lastly, that abbreviations ensure the pluralizing &lsquo;s&rsquo; [matches the body x-height](http://blog.fawny.org/2010/01/11/goreschoice/ "1 != l, Gore's Choice") properly.

 [% excerpt-end %]